trinodb/trino/presto-docs/src/main/sphinx/connector/sqlserver.rst

 - Add another properties file to ``etc/catalog``
 - Save it with a different name that ends in ``.properties``

-For example, if you name the property file ``sales.properties``, Presto uses the configured connector to create a catalog named ``sales``.
+For example, if you name the property file ``sales.properties``, Trino uses the configured connector to create a catalog named ``sales``.

 Querying SQL Server